lchristmann/waffle-dashboard/README.md

 ## Get the Waffle Dashboard

 The self-hosted setup is very quick and easy - just follow the **[Waffle Installation Guide](docs/WAFFLE-INSTALLATION-GUIDE.md)**.

+If you want to customize the software's style, also consider the **[Custom Waffle Dashboard Guide](docs/CUSTOM-WAFFLE-DASHBOARD-GUIDE.md)**.

 ## Software Development Process